mrd0ll4r/oktopus/README.md

 - We only deal with `dag-pb` and `raw` codecs, as these encode filesystem things.
 - Of those, we only handle UnixFS `File`, `Directory`, and `HAMTShard` blocks.
 We ignore `Metadata`, `Symlink`, etc.
-- The file worker has to hold the entire file data, twice, in memory for some time.
-  Maybe, in the future, with better plumbing we'll get around this.

-## TODO

-- Refactor stuff to be nice

 ## License